MicrosoftDocs/SupportArticles-docs/support/windows/win32/navigation-bar-not-update-navigating-shell-namespace-extension-folders.md

 ## Symptoms

-After installing [KB 5031455](https://support.microsoft.com/topic/october-31-2023-kb5031455-os-builds-22621-2506-and-22631-2506-preview-6513c5ec-c5a2-4aaf-97f5-44c13d29e0d4) on Windows 11 version 22H2, File Explorer's navigation bar won't update to show the current folder when navigating folders in some shell namespace extensions.
+After you install [KB 5031455](https://support.microsoft.com/topic/october-31-2023-kb5031455-os-builds-22621-2506-and-22631-2506-preview-6513c5ec-c5a2-4aaf-97f5-44c13d29e0d4) on Windows 11 version 22H2 or Windows 11 version 23H3, File Explorer's navigation bar won't update to show the current folder when navigating folders in some shell namespace extensions.
 Additionally, File Explorer's navigation bar can't be used to navigate folders in the same shell namespace extensions.

-This problem also occurs in Windows 11 version 23H3.

 ## Status

-Microsoft has confirmed this is a problem in the Windows versions listed above.
+Microsoft has confirmed this is a problem in Windows 11 version 22H2 and 23H3.

 ## Workaround